Christmas carols: the history behind 9 festive favourites

 EB: Charles, the brother of Methodist founder John Wesley, penned as many as 9,000 hymns and poems, of which this is one of his best-known.
 It was said to be inspired by the sounds of the bells as he walked to church one Christmas morning and has been through several changes.
 It was originally entitled Hark How All the Welkin Rings – welkin being an old word meaning sky or heaven.

 As with most of his hymns, Wesley did not stipulate which tune it should be sung to, except to say that it should be “solemn”.
 The modern version came about when organist William Hayman Cummings adopted it to a tune by German composer Felix Mendelssohn in the 1850s.
 Mendelssohn had stipulated that the music, which he had written to celebrate the 400th anniversary of the invention of the printing press and which he described as “soldier-like and buxom”, should never be used for religious purposes.

 EB: This is thought to have originated in London in the 16th or 17th centuries before running to several different versions with different tunes all over England.
 The most familiar melody dates back to at least the 1650s when it appeared in a book of dancing tunes.
 It was certainly one of the Victorians’ favourites.

 If you want to impress people with your knowledge (or pedantry), then point out to them that the comma is placed after the “merry” in the first line because the song is enjoining the gentlemen (possibly meaning the shepherds abiding in the fields) to be merry because of Christ’s birthday.
 It’s not telling “merry gentlemen” to rest!

-This article was first published on HistoryExtra in December 2016.
-Eugene Byrne’s submissions were first published in the December 2007 issue of BBC History Magazine
+This article was first published by HistoryExtra in December 2016.
+Eugene Byrne's submissions were originally published in the December 2007 issue of BBC History Magazine